Houstonwp/blog.HoustonPerrett.com/content/post/2019-11-10-newsletter.md

 [What Shape Is the Universe?
 A New Study Suggests We’ve Got It All Wrong](https://www.quantamagazine.org/what-shape-is-the-universe-closed-or-flat-20191104/) - There is so much to still figure out about the universe.

 [How Scientists Got Climate Change So Wrong](https://www.nytimes.com/2019/11/08/opinion/sunday/science-climate-change.html) - Hint: it's worse than they have been predicting.
 This opinion piece delves a little in to the economic impact of climate change.
-The economics are harder to argument against for those that oppose doing anything to fight climate change.
+The economics are harder to argue against for those that oppose doing anything to fight climate change.

 [Tech and Liberty](https://stratechery.com/2019/tech-and-liberty/) - This piece by Ben Thompson goes in to the first amendment, technology companies, and the implications of telling a company to censor things.
 I'd read this before listening to the accompanying Exponent podcast above.